chuckdries/linker/readme.md

-# Linker: cloud copy-paste for devs and sysadmins.
+# Cloud copy-paste for devs and sysadmins.

 Linker is dead simple: send it a single piece of information via POST and will give you that exact information via GET.